vokimon/back2back_audio/README.md

 - Plugin based type sensitive diff
 - Specific diff for XML
 - XML and Audio diffing now are extras
+- 'extensions' key in yaml testcases to associate custom file extensions to a diff plugin

 ### 1.1